Argentina's Milei pivots to pragmatism in first talks with China's Xi after playing spoiler at G20

 But it did nothing to dispel the chill between the leaders of South America's largest economies, who have opposite views on climate change, social issues and the role of governments.

-A set of official photographs that splashed across the front page of a local newspaper Tuesday showed Lula and other government leaders clasping hands amicably in sharp contrast to the Brazilian leader's photo-op with Milei — both men standing stiffly, a foot apart despite protocol demanding they shake hands, looking like they’d rather be anywhere else in the world.
+A set of official photographs that splashed across the front page of a local newspaper Tuesday showed Lula and other government leaders clasping hands amicably in sharp contrast to the Brazilian leader's photo-op with Milei — both men standing stiffly, a space between them despite protocol demanding they shake hands, looking like they’d rather be anywhere else in the world.

-As with Lula, Milei alienated major trading partners like Spain and Colombia by attacking their leftist leaders this year.
+As with Lula, Milei alienated major trading partners like Spain and Colombia by attacking their leftist leaders over the past year.
 Some experts fear that Trump's election has further emboldened Milei and other far-right political figures to abandon U.N. commitments and ambitious multilateral agreements on issues like climate change.

 “Milei has already taken a pro-Trump stance, thinking ... that the G20 could be emptied by President Trump," said Goulart Menezes, the international relations expert.